v1shal-yadav/Learn-JS/README.md

 * Writing a javascript(not in body) in different file benefits: readibility, modular, browser caching.

 ## window object
-* The window object represts an open window in a browser.
+* The window object represents an open window in a browser.
 It is browser's objects(not javascript's) & is automatically created by browser.
 * It is global object with lots of properties and methods.
 * console.log("hello") and window.console.log("hello") both will print the same.

 ## What is DOM?
+* HTML DOM (Document Object Model) is a hierarchical representation of HTML documents.
 * When a web page is loaded, the browser creates a Document Object Model (DOM) of the page.
 * It basically means all the HTML code written and attached with javascript can be accessed inside javascript.
 * All the HTML codes are converted into object inside javascript and are called document(available in window object).
 * console.log --> print and console.dir --> documents -> properties and methods.
-* dynamic changes/manipulation --> use DOM
+* dynamic changes/manipulation --> use DOM.
 * If we write javascript in head, we can't access dom elements.

 ## Selecting DOM